der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 *Does this also work with other boards?*
 So far I have only tested it with the Octopus, Octopus Pro and the Fysetc Cheetah 3.0.
 It should work with many boards that offer a slot for a 12864 display.
 However, you then have to check whether a pin with a PWM signal arrives at the positions I used.

+---

 ### This is Open Source Hardware

 ![open source hardware](/images/oshw-logo-200-px.webp)
-Feel free to create your own modifiactions and versions.
+Feel free to create your own modifiactions and versions!

-Gerbers are made with [Fabrication Toolkit](https://github.com/bennymeg/JLC-Plugin-for-KiCad)!
+Gerbers are made with [Fabrication Toolkit](https://github.com/bennymeg/JLC-Plugin-for-KiCad).